In 50% of people with Sweet’s syndrome (SS) something triggers their condition, but in the remaining 50% there is no known trigger.

 - Higher erythrocyte sedimentation rate (ESR): this is a blood test that detects inflammation in the body.
-It is commonly raised in both SS and MASS, but tends to be higher in MASS than SS (Casarin Costa et al, 2017).
+It’s commonly raised in both SS and MASS, but tends to be higher in MASS than SS (Casarin Costa et al, 2017).

-- Normal to low white blood cell count, including neutrophil count: SS normally causes a raised white blood cell and neutrophil count (neutrophilia).
-In MASS, this is less likely to happen, and the white blood cell or neutrophil count may be normal or low (Casarin Costa et al, 2017; Cohen, 2007).
+- Normal to low white blood cell count, including neutrophil count: SS normally causes a raised white blood cell and neutrophil count.
+In MASS, this is less likely to happen, and the white blood cell or neutrophil count may be normal or low (Casarin Costa et al, 2017; Cohen, 2007; Nelson et al, 2017).

-- Anaemia: very common in MASS, but uncommon in SS where there is no underlying cause (Cohen, 2007; Marcoval et al, 2016).
+- Anaemia (a low red blood cell count): very common in MASS, but uncommon in SS where there is no underlying cause (Cohen, 2007; Marcoval et al, 2016; Nelson et al, 2017).